Difegue/LANraragi/tools/Documentation/for-regular-users/index/docker.md

 ```

 {% hint style="warning" %}
-Windows 7/8 users running the Legacy Docker toolbox will have to explicitly forward port 127.0.0.1:3000 from the host to the vm in order to be able to access the app. (told ya to use vagrant)
+Windows 7/8 users running the Legacy Docker toolbox will have to explicitly forward port 127.0.0.1:3000 from the host to the vm in order to be able to access the app.
 {% endhint %}

-The previous command doesn't specify a version, so Docker will by default pull the _latest_ tag, which matches the latest stable release.

 [Tags](https://hub.docker.com/r/difegue/lanraragi/tags/) exist for major releases, so you can use those if you want to run another version:
 `docker run [yadda yadda] difegue/lanraragi:0.4.0`